Flexible SERS Sensors for SARS-CoV-2 Detection on Facemasks

 Solution:

 Nikalyte’s advanced Surface Enhanced Raman Spectroscopy (SERS) technology was utilized to develop a flexible, low-cost SERS sticker that can be placed on the inside or outside of facemasks.
-The SERS sensor was integrated with gold nanoparticles deposited on a quartz fiber substrate to enhance the detection of the SARS-CoV-2 spike protein.
-Our technology allowed for the reliable detection of protein concentrations as low as 1:200, providing a fast and effective screening solution.
+The SERS sensor comprises gold nanoparticles deposited on a quartz fiber substrate which utilize the Raman enhancement effects of plasmonic gold nanoparticles to detect trace concentrations of biomolecules.

 Image Description: Electrochemical testing setup demonstrating the configuration used to evaluate Nikalyte-fabricated gold (Au) electrodes